JavaScript is required

 IncludED@OSHC

-A suite of online resources is available now for OSHC providers, educators, schools, leaders and managers.
+A suite of online guidance, resources and tools to support the delivery of high-quality inclusive OSHC is available for OSHC providers, educators, schools, leaders and managers.

 Please visit IncludED@OSHC to find out how you can make a difference in the lives of children living with a complex disability.
+These modules can be used to help include and meet the needs of children with disability in mainstream OSHC services.

 Updated